Bayer process: Waste

 Red mud is the waste product that is produced in the digestion of bauxite with sodium hydroxide.
 It has high calcium and sodium hydroxide content with a complex chemical composition, and accordingly is very caustic and a potential source of pollution.
 The amount of red mud produced is considerable, and this has led scientists and refiners to seek uses for it.
-One such use is in ceramic production.
+It has received attention as a possible source of vanadium.
+Due to the low extraction yield much of the gallium ends up in the aluminium oxide as an impurity and in the red mud.

-Red mud dries into a fine powder that contains iron, aluminum, calcium and sodium.
-It becomes a health risk when some plants use the waste to produce aluminum oxides.
+One use of red mud is in ceramic production.
+Red mud dries into a fine powder that contains iron, aluminium, calcium and sodium.
+It becomes a health risk when some plants use the waste to produce aluminium oxides.

 In the United States, the waste is disposed in large impoundments, a sort of reservoir created by a dam.
 The impoundments are typically lined with clay or synthetic liners.
 The US does not approve of the use of the waste due to the danger it poses to the environment.
 The EPA identified high levels of arsenic and chromium in some red mud samples.